ResMed (NYSE:RMD) Price Target Raised to $180.00 at UBS Group

-ResMed (NYSE:RMD – Get Free Report) had its price objective increased by investment analysts at UBS Group from $175.00 to $180.00 in a note issued to investors on Thursday, Benzinga reports.
+ResMed (NYSE:RMD – Get Free Report) had its price objective raised by UBS Group from $175.00 to $180.00 in a note issued to investors on Thursday, Benzinga reports.
 The brokerage currently has a “neutral” rating on the medical equipment provider’s stock.
-UBS Group’s price objective suggests a potential downside of 3.41% from the company’s current price.
+UBS Group’s price target suggests a potential downside of 5.34% from the stock’s current price.

-Other research analysts have also recently issued reports about the stock.
-Wolfe Research cut shares of ResMed from an “outperform” rating to a “peer perform” rating in a research note on Friday, September 29th.
-Needham & Company LLC upped their target price on shares of ResMed from $180.00 to $215.00 and gave the stock a “buy” rating in a report on Thursday.
-Royal Bank of Canada upped their price objective on shares of ResMed from $181.00 to $182.00 and gave the company a “sector perform” rating in a research note on Thursday.
-Mizuho cut their price objective on shares of ResMed from $180.00 to $160.00 and set a “buy” rating for the company in a research note on Tuesday, October 31st.
-Finally, JPMorgan Chase & Co. increased their price target on shares of ResMed from $160.00 to $195.00 and gave the company an “overweight” rating in a research report on Tuesday, January 9th.
-Four analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $193.10.
+RMD has been the topic of several other reports.
+Morgan Stanley raised shares of ResMed from an “equal weight” rating to an “overweight” rating and dropped their price objective for the company from $180.00 to $169.00 in a report on Friday, October 27th.
+StockNews.com started coverage on shares of ResMed in a report on Thursday, October 5th.
+They set a “hold” rating on the stock.
+Jefferies Financial Group dropped their price objective on shares of ResMed from $240.00 to $165.00 in a report on Thursday, October 5th.
+Needham & Company LLC increased their price target on shares of ResMed from $180.00 to $215.00 and gave the stock a “buy” rating in a report on Thursday.
+Finally, JPMorgan Chase & Co. increased their price target on shares of ResMed from $160.00 to $195.00 and gave the stock an “overweight” rating in a report on Tuesday, January 9th.
+Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $196.60.

 ResMed Stock Performance

 ResMed (NYSE:RMD – Get Free Report) last posted its quarterly earnings results on Wednesday, January 24th.
 The medical equipment provider reported $1.88 earnings per share for the quarter, beating the consensus estimate of $1.81 by $0.07.
-The firm had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $1.15 billion.
-ResMed had a net margin of 20.72% and a return on equity of 24.14%.
-The business’s revenue was up 12.5% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.66 earnings per share.
-On average, sell-side analysts expect that ResMed will post 7.35 earnings per share for the current year.
+The company had revenue of $1.16 billion during the quarter, compared to analyst estimates of $1.15 billion.
+ResMed had a net margin of 19.77% and a return on equity of 24.41%.
+The firm’s revenue for the quarter was up 12.5% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $1.66 earnings per share.
+As a group, equities analysts predict that ResMed will post 7.36 EPS for the current fiscal year.

-In other ResMed news, CFO Brett Sandercock sold 3,000 shares of the firm’s stock in a transaction dated Monday, November 27th.
-The stock was sold at an average price of $152.62, for a total value of $457,860.00.
-Following the sale, the chief financial officer now directly owns 92,962 shares of the company’s stock, valued at approximately $14,187,860.44.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-In other news, CEO Michael J. Farrell sold 5,678 shares of the business’s stock in a transaction on Wednesday, November 15th.
-The stock was sold at an average price of $152.04, for a total transaction of $863,283.12.
-Following the sale, the chief executive officer now directly owns 440,986 shares of the company’s stock, valued at $67,047,511.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Brett Sandercock sold 3,000 shares of the business’s stock in a transaction dated Monday, November 27th.
+In other news, CEO Michael J. Farrell sold 5,678 shares of the firm’s stock in a transaction that occurred on Wednesday, November 15th.
+The shares were sold at an average price of $152.04, for a total value of $863,283.12.
+Following the transaction, the chief executive officer now owns 440,986 shares in the company, valued at $67,047,511.44.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, CFO Brett Sandercock sold 3,000 shares of the firm’s stock in a transaction that occurred on Monday, November 27th.
 The shares were sold at an average price of $152.62, for a total value of $457,860.00.
-Following the completion of the transaction, the chief financial officer now owns 92,962 shares in the company, valued at approximately $14,187,860.44.
+Following the transaction, the chief financial officer now owns 92,962 shares in the company, valued at $14,187,860.44.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Michael J. Farrell sold 5,678 shares of the firm’s stock in a transaction on Wednesday, November 15th.
+The stock was sold at an average price of $152.04, for a total value of $863,283.12.
+Following the completion of the sale, the chief executive officer now directly owns 440,986 shares of the company’s stock, valued at approximately $67,047,511.44.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 8,703 shares of company stock worth $1,324,729.
-1.21% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders have sold 8,703 shares of company stock worth $1,324,729.
+Insiders own 1.21% of the company’s stock.

 About ResMed